GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ```

 ### Specify a Cloud Pub/Sub topic for the source
 Spring can find the Cloud Pub/Sub topic that your code should publish data to when you provide a topic name in `application.properties` and assign it to a source using an output binder.
 Here, the output binding name is `sendMessagesForDeduplication-out-0`.
 For more information, see [Binding and Binding Names].
+In [application.properties](pubsub-spring/src/main/resources/application.properties):

 [embedmd]:# (pubsub-spring/src/main/resources/application.properties /.*Data going/ /=topicToDataflow/)
 ```properties